Arnaud-Dorthe/ApocalypseDynamics.CE/README.md

 ![Scenario1, Scenario2, Scenario3](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/blob/master/UsersGuide/GitHub%20Images/Scenario1%2C%20Scenario2%2C%20Scenario3%20population.png)

 This plot is from from Scenario2, Scenario3, and Scenario6.
-The green one ("green growth") was the only sustainable-one as of 2004, that is to say without collapse.
+The green one ("green growth") was the only sustainable-one, that is to say without collapse, as of 2004.

 ![Previous sustainable scenario](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/blob/master/UsersGuide/GitHub%20Images/Scenario2%2C%20Scenario3%2C%20Scenario6%20population.png)